First in a series interpreting the results of Iowa’s 2020 state and federal elections.

 The Cook Political Report calculates the PVI for Congressional districts from the two most recent presidential elections.
 The current PVIs for Iowa’s four House seats are D+1 for IA-01, D+1 for IA-02, R+1 for IA-03, and R+11 for IA-04.

 That will change dramatically once Obama’s showing from 2012 doesn’t factor into the math.
 Looking only at the 2016 and 2020 presidential voting, I would guess that the PVI for the two eastern Iowa districts will be in the R+4 to R+5 range.
 The third district might be more like R+3.
+DECEMBER UPDATE: After the national popular vote was finalized, I calculated the PVIs for the first and second districts at R+4.
+The third district as currently configured is R+3.

 Under the political map Iowa will adopt next year, the district containing Polk County is sure to become a little more Democratic and could become much more so, depending on which rural counties it loses and whether Story County is swapped out for Pottawattamie.
 Perhaps Linn and Johnson Counties will be part of the same district, which also would lean Democratic.